Despite there being clear distinctions between the type of risk a property may encounter, there is an ever-changing landscape of threats.

-Performance standards provide industry-wide acknowledgement that a security measure can physically defend, detect or relay a direct attack.
-Security Consultant or Architect Liaison Officer (ALO) will often specify products within the risk mitigation strategy as recommendation and/or requirement of securing the property.
+Performance standards provide an industry-wide acknowledgment that a security measure can physically defend, detect, or relay a direct attack.
+Security Consultant or Architect Liaison Officer (ALO) will often specify products within the risk mitigation strategy as a recommendation and/or requirement of securing the property.
 The performance standards are provided by the UK’s leading centre for security and fire product testing, the Loss Prevention Certification Board (LPCB).

-In a commercial scope, retail outlets may face a serious of attack from Organised Retail Theft (OTR) that have a preferred weapon of choice.
+In a commercial scope, retail outlets may face a serious attack from Organised Retail Theft (OTR) that has a preferred weapon of choice.
 A risk assessment will highlight this threat but when identifying the most effective solution, the outcome may be over-compensating for this threat.

-For example, a chain of store experiences multiple robbery within a certain time-period, all of which are committed using a hooligan bar.
-Following the risk assessment, the overall performance standard required may only be up to SR2, however this will not be a sufficient performance standard to protect against levering with a hooligan bar.
+For example, a chain of store experiences multiple robberies within a certain time period, all of which are committed using a hooligan bar.
+Following the risk assessment, the overall performance standard required may only be up to SR2, however, this will not be a sufficient performance standard to protect against levering with a hooligan bar.

 This process can also be reversed.
 If the risks posed to a building are fairly low-threat (i.e. vandalism) but the application itself is considered to be high-profile, security consultants or building managers may have to follow security policies that require a higher performance rated measure.

-Whilst this does not cause any harm, there will be a much greater cost than what is required and therefore an unnecessary use of resource.
+Whilst this does not cause any harm, there will be a much greater cost than what is required and therefore an unnecessary use of resources.

 Charter Global have secured several projects across all sectors, working closely with risk management and facilities management team in developing bespoke technologies.